 How I arrived to UV photography

 My early trials with near-UV photography, almost a decade ago, were not much successful, because of very large technical problems that stack up to make the odds almost impossible.
-Few photographers dealt with -at the time - this very exotic branch of photography, and reliable information was much more difficult to come by.
+Few photographers dealt with this - at the time - very exotic branch of photography, and reliable information was much more difficult to come by than now.

 NIR photography, for initial experimentation, may require only a cheap, easy-to-find filter and a long exposure time (albeit modern digital cameras are much better than older ones at reducing the amount of NIR passing through their built-in filters to uselessly low levels).
 Getting even entry-level equipment for UV photography, instead, is both expensive and time-consuming.
 Essentially, cameras, digital sensors, lenses and ordinary filters are all designed to cut out UV light, and you have to swim upstream in order to obtain odd bits and pieces that, by accident or design, work in the opposite way of what is normally desired.